aasmc/PetFinder/README.md

 Retrieves data from the Petfinder database about adoptable pets within the radius specified on the first app launch after installation.
 Clicking on a pet takes user to the screen with Animal Details where user receives some basic info about the pet.
-User can share (simulated for test purposes only) the info on a social network via share button.
+User can share (simulated for test purposes only) the info on a social network via share button (this is a dynamic feature that is available only if the app is installed from Play Store).

 ### Search
 User can search for a pet by some criteria: type (types are retrieved from the API) and age (any, baby,